-Dog attacks often result not just in physical injuries, but also psychological issues such as depression, anxiety, and paranoia.
-Dog owners can be held liable for the injuries, damages, and losses their pets cause including medical expenses, lost income, hospitalization, rehabilitation, cost of cosmetic surgery, psychological treatment, permanent injuries, disabilities, emotional distress, and past and future pain and suffering.
+Dog attacks often result not just in physical injuries, but also in psychological issues such as depression, anxiety, and paranoia.
+Dog owners can be held liable for the injuries, damages, and losses their pets cause including medical expenses lost income, hospitalization, rehabilitation, cost of cosmetic surgery, psychological treatment, permanent injuries, disabilities, emotional distress, and past and future pain and suffering.

 If you or a loved one has been injured in a dog attack, it would be in your best interest to contact an experienced California dog bite lawyer who will remain on your side, fight for your rights and help ensure that you receive maximum compensation for your injuries, damages, and losses.